American Money Charts and Activities

 How about learning place value with money?
 The money chart shows the place value with the decimal point separating the cents from the dollars.
 This place value poster is a must-have for your class.

 How many pennies make a nickel or how many nickels make a dime?
-The equivalency chart shows conversions of American currency from one unit to the other.
+The equivalency chart for grade 2 and grade 3 shows conversions of American currency from one unit to the other.

 Kids love to play with the money, don't they?
 Take enough printouts of the play money, laminate them and give children more opportunities to handle bills and coins and get a real-time experience.